-Chief Internal Auditor - Malaysia has a functional reporting line to the Bank's Audit and Examination Committee and the Group Audit Country Head - Malaysia and Thailand.
-Group Audit provides updates on the Audit plan to the Audit and Examination Committee on a quarterly basis.
+Chief Internal Auditor - Malaysia has a functional reporting line to the Bank's AEC and the Group Audit Country Head - Malaysia and Thailand.
+Group Audit provides updates on the Audit plan to the AEC on a quarterly basis.
 Audits are primarily coordinated by the Chief Internal Auditor - Malaysia with oversight from the Group Audit Country Head - Malaysia and Thailand.
-Additional 'subject matter expertise' is also provided by Principal Audit Managers mainly based in Singapore, across business functions and products as required.
+Additional 'subject matter expertise' is also provided by Principal Audit Managers mainly based in Singapore.

 Group Audit provides a risk-based approach to examine, evaluate and report objectively on the adequacy of both the design and operating effectiveness of the systems of internal control and the effectiveness of risk management and governance processes.
-The Audit and Examination Committee reviews the Bank audit plan, progress and reports issued.
+The AEC reviews the Bank audit plan, progress and reports issued.